Raman scattering: Applications

 Raman spectroscopy employs the Raman effect for substances analysis.
 The spectrum of the Raman-scattered light depends on the molecular constituents present and their state, allowing the spectrum to be used for material identification and analysis.
 Raman spectroscopy is used to analyze a wide range of materials, including gases, liquids, and solids.
 Highly complex materials such as biological organisms and human tissue can also be analyzed by Raman spectroscopy.

 For solid materials, Raman scattering is used as a tool to detect high-frequency phonon and magnon excitations.

 Raman lidar is used in atmospheric physics to measure the atmospheric extinction coefficient and the water vapour vertical distribution.

+Due to its velocity-selective nature, the stimulated Raman transition is useful for cooling atoms.
+It also enables the construction of atom interferometer by providing a well-defined momentum kick.
 Stimulated Raman transitions are also widely used for manipulating a trapped ion's energy levels, and thus basis qubit states.

 Raman spectroscopy can be used to determine the force constant and bond length for molecules that do not have an infrared absorption spectrum.

 Raman amplification is used in optical amplifiers.

 The Raman effect is also involved in producing the appearance of the blue sky (see Rayleigh Scattering: 'Rayleigh scattering of molecular nitrogen and oxygen in the atmosphere includes elastic scattering as well as the inelastic contribution from rotational Raman scattering in air').

 Raman spectroscopy has been used to chemically image small molecules, such as nucleic acids, in biological systems by a vibrational tag.